COMPANION TO CANTO XLII

 - we believe – the Florentine “Consulta,” senators who were rephrasing the Sienese petition for their report to the Ducal family.
 See MDP III: 261.

 - AA VV – It.
 “Altezze vostre” (“Your Highnesses”).
-The abbreviations are doubled in Italian to show the plural form; Pound imitates that in English when he writes “YYour HHighness.”
+The abbreviations are doubled in Italian to show the plural form; Pound parodies that in English when he writes “YYour HHighness.”
 See ll.61 and 73.
+“Your Highnesses” are the mother of the Duke of Florence, Maria Maddalena, and his grandmother, Christina of Lorraine.

 - Luoghi – It. “organisations,” “institutions” (K&E1 336).